pytorch/glow/README.md

 #### Ubuntu

-[The following instructions have been tested on Ubuntu 16.04]
+[The following instructions have been tested on Ubuntu 16.04 and 18.04]

 In order to build Glow on Ubuntu it is necessary to install a few packages.
 The following command should install the required dependencies: